-- (d) confirm that not more than 60 calendar days have elapsed since the CA authorisation date and is not future dated; and - (e) confirm that the PN includes a reference detail, account number or date of birth; and - (i) if the PN includes a reference detail or account number, confirm that that number matches that recorded in the LCSP's systems for that MSN; or - (ii) if the PN includes a date of birth and there is a date of birth for the Customer recorded in the LCSP's systems, that that date of birth matches that recorded in the LCSP's systems for that MSN; and - (f) where the match in clause 4.8.1(e)(i) is successful, the PN must be regarded as successfully validated if the service is a post-paid service - (g) where the match in clause 4.8.1 (e(ii) is successful, the PN must be regarded as successfully validated if the service is a pre-paid service, and may be regarded as successfully validated if the service is a post-paid service.
+- (d) confirm that not more than 60 calendar days have elapsed since the CA authorisation date; - (e) confirm that the CA authorisation date is not future dated; and - (f) confirm that the PN includes a reference detail, account number or date of birth; and - (i) if the PN includes a reference detail or account number, confirm that that number matches that recorded in the LCSP's systems for that MSN; or - (ii) if the PN includes a date of birth and there is a date of birth for the Customer recorded in the LCSP's systems, that that date of birth matches that recorded in the LCSP's systems for that MSN; and - (iii) where the match in clause 4.8.1 (f) (ii) is successful, the PN must be regarded as successfully validated if the service is a pre-paid service, and may be regarded as successfully validated if the service is a post-paid service.

-NOTE: If a CSP uses or proposes to use the validation check in clauses 4.8.1(e)(ii) and 4.8.1(e)(f) when it is the LCSP, and the CSP acquires a Customer's date of birth as part of the Customer verification check, then the CSP should record the date of birth in its systems wherever practicable.
+NOTE: If a CSP uses or proposes to use the validation check in clauses 4.8.1(f)(ii) and 4.8.1(f)(iii) when it is the LCSP, and the CSP acquires a Customer's date of birth as part of the Customer verification check, then the CSP should record the date of birth in its systems wherever practicable.